prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 ![](/data_visualizations/ML_vs_dummy_accuracy_scores.png?raw=true)

 Of course, there are a few situations in which the ML models are outperformed by even the dummy classifier.
 This is expected since the number of training points can sometimes be ~10, which is insufficient to produce reliable results, especially with feature vector sizes of ~100.
-The three ML models produced similar accuracies but the RFC model will be further analyzed since it's performance was marginally best, on average.
+As can be seen from the plot, the three ML models produced similar accuracies.

-Below, we list the top 10 player matchups where a player who has never played an opponent is expected to benefit from a risky strategy, ranked by the mean probability probability of all three machine learning models.
-Here, I only included player models whose train score and test score were within 30% of one another.
-This was done to reduce the presence of extremely overfit models since overfitting is a concern here, especially when the number of training points is less than 20 or so.
+Below, we list the top player matchups where a player who has never played an opponent is expected to benefit from a risky strategy, ranked by the mean classification probability probability from of all three machine learning models.

 ![](/data_visualizations/model_av_strat_predictions_table.png?raw=true)